Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 Timing

-The data on optimal send times varies by industry and audience, but for B2B audiences, several patterns hold consistently:
+The data on optimal send times varies by industry and audience, but for B2B audiences, HubSpot's sales benchmarks and other deliverability research show several patterns hold consistently:

 - Tuesday through Thursday outperforms Monday and Friday for email engagement.